KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MyScoreboard by dathbe](https://github.com/dathbe/MMM-MyScoreboard)

-1. An error occurred while getting information from 'package.json': Error: Invalid version: "4"
-2. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-3. Recommendation: Found `axios` in file `ESPN.js`: Replace it with built-in fetch.
-4. Recommendation: Found `axios` in file `SNET.js`: Replace it with built-in fetch.
-5. Recommendation: Found `axios` in file `SNET_YD.js`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. Information: There are updates for 1 dependencie(s):
+   - moment-timezone  ^0.5.37  →  ^0.5.48

 ### [MMM-MySenseHat by framboise-pi](https://github.com/framboise-pi/MMM-MySenseHat)